back to top

 Depth of Field With a Narrow Aperture

 If you want elements in the foreground and background of your photo to be in focus, you need to use a narrow aperture.
-All other things being equal, wide-angle lenses have a greater depth of field than telephotos.
+All other things being equal, wide-angle lenses have a greater depth of field than telephoto.

 Landscape Photos